 Step #4: Consider Installing Root Barriers or Relocating the Trees and Shrubs Planted too Close to Your Home

 Trees, shrubs, and plants are lovely additions to a Houston home.
 However, planting them too close to your home could deteriorate both the siding and foundation.
 The reason why trees, shrubs, and large plants cause foundation damage is that their roots actively seek moisture in the soil.
 During dry weather, the root systems of the trees, shrubs, and plants planted near your home will extract large quantities of water.
-This could lead to large volumetric changes around and underneath your foundation, even if you water your foundation as explained above.
-Because your home may start to settle more in unsupported areas, differential settlement could occur over time.
-There are two ways you can remediate the negative effects of any plants planted near your home; namely, opting for root barrier systems or relocating all the trees, shrubs, and plants that may affect your foundation.
+This could lead to large volumetric changes around and underneath your foundation, even if you water your foundation, as explained above.
+Because your home may start to settle more in unsupported areas, a differential settlement could occur over time.
+There are two ways you can remediate the negative effects of any plants planted near your home, namely, opting for root barrier systems or relocating all the trees, shrubs, and plants that may affect your foundation.

 With this summer foundation checklist, you can easily protect your home from foundation damage.
 That’s because performing routine maintenance and addressing foundation problems in a timely manner is key to keeping your home in tip-top shape and preventing hefty repair bills.
 For a free consultation or for more information about what else you can do to protect your foundation from the hot Houston summer, contact Allied Foundation today!